It’s official: Don Baldocchi Day was June 14, 2017.

 Phil Ginsberg presents Mayor Lee’s proclamation to Don Baldocchi

-Phil Ginsberg, Director of SF Dept of Parks and Recreation, presents Mayor Lee’s proclamation honoring Don Baldocchi.
+Phil Ginsberg, Director of SF Dept of Recreation and Parks, presents Mayor Lee’s proclamation honoring Don Baldocchi.

 Don was surprised and thrilled to receive mayor Lee’s proclamation and added: